mahii6991/TwitterCode/README.md

 # TwitterCode
-This is a twitter clone.
+This is a twitter clone. and this is how to do it.